Our Method of Church Growth

-- Providing, concurrently, a similar service as an independent business or for another organization without disclosure of the dual role to the chief governing official.
+- Providing, a similar service to the public by advertising as an independent business service or providing ceremonies for another commercial organization without disclosure of that dual role to the chief governing official of the Church.

-- Agreeing to requests not to identify oneself as a Minister of CSMC.
-This contravenes the stated purposes of the outreach program, which are to promote and showcase CSMC values and to assist members of the general public to connect with CSMC.
+- By agreeing with a couples requests to not identify oneself as a Minister of CSMC.
+(This contravenes the stated purposes of the outreach program, which are to promote and showcase CSMC values and to assist members of the general public to connect with CSMC).